A harbor for books, a beacon for generations

 Black & white postcard.
 Unknown year.
 Source: MDI Historical Society

-Gathering on Library lawn.
-Nelson Leland in center.
+Gathering on the library lawn.
 Unknown year.
 Source: MDI Historical Society

-Mill pond, canoes, and Somesville Library.
+Mill Pond, canoes, and the Somesville Library.
 Unknown year.
 Source: MDI Historical Society